-At the semester start students must complete the coursespecific orientation including a required orientation quiz by the census date to remain enrolled in the course.
-Failure to meet this orientation requirement or demonstrate attendance in a face-to-face class meeting will result in being withdrawn from the course at the student's expense.
+At the semester start, students must complete academic work by 11:59 pm.
+On the census date to remain enrolled in the course.
+Failure to meet this requirement or demonstrate attendance in a face-to-face class meeting will result in being withdrawn from the course at the student's expense.